leanprover/theorem_proving_in_lean4/structures_and_records.md

 *Record update* is another common operation which amounts to creating a new record object by modifying the value of one or more fields in an old one.
-Lean allows you to specify that unassigned fields in the specification of a record should be taken from a previous defined structure object ``s`` by adding the annotation ``s with`` before the field assignments.
-If more than one record object is provided, then they are visited in order until Lean finds one the contains the unspecified field.
+Lean allows you to specify that unassigned fields in the specification of a record should be taken from a previously defined structure object ``s`` by adding the annotation ``s with`` before the field assignments.
+If more than one record object is provided, then they are visited in order until Lean finds one that contains the unspecified field.
 Lean raises an error if any of the field names remain unspecified after all the objects are visited.